 - Each department or school may nominate one candidate in either or both of the above eligible fields.
 Each unit may create its own selection process for its nominee.

-Eligible fields in 2019 will be Biological Sciences, and Humanities and Fine Arts.
+Eligible fields in 2020 will be Mathematics, Physical Sciences and Engineering; and Social Sciences.

 A nomination packet must include the following required items: